influxdata/docs-v2/content/influxdb/clustered/admin/tokens/_index.md

 Token strings are returned _only_ on token creation.
 We recommend storing database tokens in a **secure secret store**.
 For example, see how to [authenticate Telegraf using tokens in your OS secret store](https://github.com/influxdata/telegraf/tree/master/plugins/secretstores/os).

-#### Tokens cannot be updated

-Once created, token permissions cannot be updated.
-If you need a token with different permissions, create a token with the appropriate permissions.
 {{% /note %}}

 ---